Ore

-Ore is natural rock or sediment that contains one or more valuable minerals concentrated above background levels, typically containing metals, that can be mined, treated and sold at a profit.
-The grade of ore refers to the concentration of the desired material it contains.
-The value of the metals or minerals a rock contains must be weighed against the cost of extraction to determine whether it is of sufficiently high grade to be worth mining, and is therefore considered an ore.
+Ore is natural rock or sediment that contains one or more valuable minerals, typically including metals, concentrated above background levels, and that is economically viable to mine and process.
+Ore grade refers to the concentration of the desired material it contains.
+The value of the metals or minerals a rock contains must be weighed against the cost of extraction to determine whether it is of sufficiently high grade to be worth mining and is therefore considered an ore.
 A complex ore is one containing more than one valuable mineral.

 Minerals of interest are generally oxides, sulfides, silicates, or native metals such as copper or gold.
-Ore bodies are formed by a variety of geological processes generally referred to as ore genesis, and can be classified based on their deposit type.
+Ore bodies are formed by a variety of geological processes generally referred to as ore genesis and can be classified based on their deposit type.
 Ore is extracted from the earth through mining and treated or refined, often via smelting, to extract the valuable metals or minerals.
 Some ores, depending on their composition, may pose threats to health or surrounding ecosystems.

 The word ore is of Anglo-Saxon origin, meaning lump of metal.

-Ore Minerals, Gangue Minerals, and Tailings
+Gangue and tailings

-In most cases, an ore does not consist entirely of a single ore mineral but it is mixed with other valuable minerals and with unwanted or valueless rocks and minerals.
-The part of an ore that is not economically desirable and that can not be avoided in mining is known as gangue.
+In most cases, an ore does not consist entirely of a single mineral, but is mixed with other valuable minerals and with unwanted or valueless rocks and minerals.
+The part of an ore that is not economically desirable and that cannot be avoided in mining is known as gangue.
 The valuable ore minerals are separated from the gangue minerals by froth flotation, gravity concentration, electric or magnetic methods, and other operations known collectively as mineral processing or ore dressing.

 Mineral processing consists of first liberation, to free the ore from the gangue, and concentration to separate the desired mineral(s) from it.
 Once processed, the gangue is known as tailings, which are useless but potentially harmful materials produced in great quantity, especially from lower grade deposits.